Register Login

 Read more about SAP R3 systems

 Here the fields we selected will be displayed in reversed order.
 I do not exactly why it happens.
-I have tried some ways and tricks to display in correct order, but the fields still displayed in reversed order.
+I have tried some ways and tricks to display in the correct order, but the fields are still displayed in reversed order.
 Finally, to get the correct order I selected the fields one by one.

-4. Adding label for each column
+4. Adding a label for each column

 Table Control Principle

-There are a set of programming principles that should be adhered to when using table controls and step loops.
-Data from the database should be initially loaded into an internal table.
-This means that the database is accessed for read purposes only once in the transaction.
-Next the rows of the internal table are loaded into the table control.
-Any changes that are made to the data are then saved back to the internal table.
+Next, the rows of the internal table are loaded into the table control.
+Any changes made to the data are then saved back to the internal table.
 At the end of the transaction, the contents of the internal table can be written back to the database, again to minimize database I/O.

-PAI logic for screen 1 (see screen below) loads the internal table with data from the database according to the entries supplied by the user.
+• PAI logic for screen 1 (see screen below) loads the internal table with data from the database according to the entries supplied by the user.

-PBO logic for screen 2 (see screen below) populates the table control from the internal table (buffer).
+• PBO logic for screen 2 (see screen below) populates the table control from the internal table (buffer).

-User action in screen 2 triggers the PAI logic.
+• User action in screen 2 triggers the PAI logic.
 PAI logic updates the internal table with new values entered (into the table control screen fields) by the user.

-PAI logic is triggered by actions such as scrolling down a single row as well as actions such as BACK, EXIT, etc.
+• PAI logic is triggered by actions such as scrolling down a single row as well as actions such as BACK, EXIT, etc.

-Unless the user action causes the transaction to leave the current screen, after the PAI modules have been executed, the PBO modules for the screen are executed again.
+• Unless the user action causes the transaction to leave the current screen, after the PAI modules have been executed, the PBO modules for the screen are executed again.
 Thus the table control fields are updated or refreshed after every user action.

 PBO (Process Before Output)